wangxianlg/SecAI/README.md

 +  Hugging Face Transformers: A library used to access pretrained models and weights.
 It was predominantly employed to load models and conduct further training in the optimization section of this project.
 +  Transformer: A library used to simplify the process of applying inference optimizations to the models.

+## Data
+This project makes use of the following open-source data:

++  HIPAA 45:  Title 45 of the Code of Federal Regulations, which contains the administrative simplification rules governing health information privacy and security.
++  NIST 800-53 Rev 5: a comprehensive catalog of security and privacy controls designed to help organizations manage risk and protect information systems

 ##  LoRA (Low-Rank Adaptation)
 LoRA (Low-Rank Adaptation) is a fine-tuning technique designed to preserve high model accuracy while significantly reducing computational cost and complexity.
 Instead of updating all model parameters, LoRA injects small, low-rank adaptation matrices into selected layers, keeping the original pretrained weights frozen.
-This approach dramatically reduces the number of trainable parameters, enabling more efficient training, lower memory usage, and faster experimentation—without sacrificing performance.
+This approach dramatically reduces the number of trainable parameters, enabling more efficient training, lower memory usage, and faster experimentation—without sacrificing performance